aragonzkresearch/blog/blogo-input/posts/nouns_thumb.md

 ### Nouns Private Voting Research Sprint - General Report

-This summary report details the results of the joint implementation between Aragon ZK Research Association and Aztec Labs to implement a private voting PoC for NounsDAO.
+This report presents the results of the joint work done by Aragon ZK Research Association and Aztec Labs to implement a private voting PoC for NounsDAO.

 *2022-08-21 by AZKR*